Hispania F111: Performance

 On 22 October 2011, a few days before the inaugural Indian Grand Prix, Hispania announced that Karthikeyan would drive in place of Liuzzi rather than Ricciardo.
 Despite picking up damage in the first lap of the race, Karthikeyan managed to beat Ricciardo by 31.8 seconds in the race to finish 17th.
 Liuzzi returned to replace Karthikeyan for the final two races.

 Hispania finished 11th in the World Constructors' Championship, ahead of Virgin.

+Sponsorship and livery

+The livery is primarily white with red inserts bordered in black on the nose and cockpit.
+The words "this could be you" appear on the sides, clearly demonstrating a constant need for oxygen.
+The team employed Hollywood concept vehicle designer Daniel Simon – known for his work on the 2010 film Tron: Legacy – to design the car's livery.

+2012 Preseason

+de la Rosa driving F111 during preseason testing in Jerez February 2012.

+The Hispania team, renamed HRT by its new owners, Thesan Capital, did not have the single-seater for the following season, the F112, ready for the first pre-season tests at the Jerez Circuit, so it provided the driver Pedro de la Rosa with the F111, with hardly any sponsors, painted completely white, and with new gold logos.